daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/volumes/volumes.md

 Setting it to 'WaitForFirstConsumer' will delay creation until a Pod using the PVC is created.
 This ensures that the volume will be created in the same datacenter or region as the Pod.

+### emptyDir

+For a Pod that defines an emptyDir volume, the volume is created when the Pod is assigned to a node.
+All containers in the Pod can read and write the same files in the emptyDir volume, though it can be mounted at the same or different paths in each container.
+When a Pod is removed, the **data in emptyDir is deleted permanently**.

 ## Example

 ```yaml